univention/ucs-appliance-container/docs/README.ENVIRONMENT.md

 ```

 ##### [[ role != master ]] && {
-If the system role is't a master ( excluded [basesystem](https://docs.software-univention.de/manual.html#domain-ldap:Base_system) ), we need to join a master with a vaild accout plus password.
+If the system role isn't a master ( excluded [basesystem](https://docs.software-univention.de/manual.html#domain-ldap:Base_system) ), we need to join a master with a vaild accout plus password.
 ```bash
 --env dcname=DomainControllerName
 --env dcuser=DomainControllerUserAccount